 Many clients, especially in marginalized communities, rarely, if ever, are directly asked about their reproductive goals.
 This may be attributed to time constraints or lack of provider skill.
-Perhaps it also reflects provider bias about who should and who should not have children, and assumptions based on patient demographics like socioeconomic status, age, gender, sexual orientation or relationship status.
+Perhaps it also reflects provider bias about who should and who should not have children, and assumptions based on patient demographics like ethnicity, socioeconomic status, age, gender, sexual orientation, or relationship status.
 If reproductive goals are brought up, it is frequently in the context of “planning” and a binary frame that neither acknowledges nor respects the nuanced nature of people’s attitudes and feelings about their own reproduction.
 PATH is intentionally worded in a way that allows the patient to interpret the questions within their own context.
 This affords an opportunity for patients to consider, often for the first time, their reproductive goals and facilitates an honest, shared-decision making dialogue between patients and their providers.

 What is PATH?